Asbury Park Public Schools: Administration

 In 2014, interim superintendent Robert Mahon resigned, expressing his frustration with the direction of the district after the board of education had been unable to hire a permanent superintendent; he was one of four superintendents that the district had gone through in a six-year period.
 Gregory Allen was chosen in July 2014 to succeed Mahon as interim superintendent at that time.
 Lamont Repollet served as superintendent from October 2014 to January 2018, when he was named to serve as commissioner of the New Jersey Department of Education.
-On May 11, 2020, Repollet was named president of Kean University in Union, New Jersey.
+In May 2020, Repollet was named president of Kean University in Union, New Jersey.

 Board of education

 The district's board of education is comprised of nine members who set policy and oversee the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2012) as part of the November general election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.